evant/kotlin-inject/docs/multiplatform.md

 Usage is the same as mentioned [here](https://github.com/evant/kotlin-inject/blob/main/README.md#usage).

-The only difference is for projects that generate code into each KMP target source set, in which case you would use the `KmpComponentCreator` to create the `Component` when necessary.
+The only difference is for projects that generate code into each KMP target source set, in which case you would use the `CreateKmpComponent` to create the `Component` when necessary.

 #### KSP Common Source Set Configuration